 As you’ve no doubt guessed, I won’t be growing my hair, moving to San Fran and buying a Beetle.
 Nonetheless, driving one feels like a rite of passage for a motoring journalist and I’m grateful for the experience.
 This remains one of the most important cars ever made.

 My personal Volkswagen story continues with a Mk5 Golf GTI.
-It’s been my daily-driver for the past 18 months and is very much part of the family.
+It’s been my daily-driver for the past three years and is very much part of the family.
 Hopefully my two children will remember it in years to come.